 Dates and Availability

-Dates are by arrangement, from May to September – please contact us with your preferred dates and we will confirm availability.
 You can join this trip as a ready made team of 2 along with your regular climbing partner.
 Or you can also join as a single person, in which case we will team you up with someone on the same dates to form a team of 2.
-The price of this trip is £1350 per person, including accommodation.
+The price of this trip is £950 per person, including all guides fees and expenses.

-NB If you are interested in a trip with a different duration, or private guiding trip, then please visit our Scottish rock climbing guide page.
+NB If you are interested in a trip with a different duration or start date, please get in touch to discuss.

 Please visit our Covid-19 Climb Information page for Covid FAQs, details of our new participation requirements, travel advice and what to expect on your trip.